swaptacular/swpt-k8s-config/README.md

 ```

 It is **highly recommended** that you create a backup copy of the PGP
 private key.
-Make sure you do not forget the password(s) which
+Make sure you do not forget the password(s) which you
-protects the PGP private key:
+chose to protect the PGP private key:

 ``` console
 $ gpg --export-secret-key --armor "${KEY_FP}" > /mnt/backup/sops.private.asc